 What are Menstrual Problems?

-However, additional, more menstrual severe Problems may also occur.
-Menstruation that is too heavy or too light, or the complete absence of a cycle, may suggest that other issues are contributing to an abnormal menstrual cycle.
+However, additional, more serious Menstrual Problems may also occur.
+Menstruation that is too heavy or too light, or the complete absence of a cycle, may suggest that there are other issues that are contributing to an abnormal menstrual cycle.

 Remember that a “normal” menstrual cycle means something different for every woman.
 A cycle that’s regular for you may be abnormal for someone else.
 It’s important to stay in tune with your body and to talk to your doctor if you notice any significant changes to your menstrual cycle.

 There are several different Menstrual Problems that you may experience.

 The first step in diagnosing Menstrual Problems is to see your doctor.
 Your doctor will want to know about your symptoms and for how long you’ve been experiencing them.
 It may help to come prepared with notes on your menstrual cycle, how regular it is, and any symptoms you have been experiencing.
 Your primary care physician/gynaecologist can use these notes to help figure out what is irregular.In addition to a physical exam, your doctor will likely do a pelvic exam.
 A pelvic exam allows your doctor to assess your reproductive organs and to determine if your vagina or cervix is inflamed.
 A Pap smear will also be performed to rule out the possibility of cancer or other underlying conditions.